 4. Mahansthangarh:

-This area is now preserved with nice natural hilly look to enjoy leisure.
+This area is now preserved with a nice natural hilly look to enjoy leisure.
 People from everywhere come to spend some quiet time here with natural serenity.

 5. Shat Gambuj Mosque:

-Shat Gambuj Masjid or the Sixty Dome Mosque resides in the city of mosque, Bagerhat of Khulna division.
+Shat Gambuj Masjid or the Sixty Dome Mosque, resides in the city of mosque, Bagerhat of Khulna division.
 It’s the largest mosque in Bangladesh and registered under the UNESCO World Heritage Site.

 This mosque is considered the best archeological sign of the subcontinent of that time.